-Possible Cause Remedy Page You are wearing or moving the watch, or performing a button operation during the signal receive operation.
+Possible Cause Remedy You are wearing or moving the watch, or performing a button operation during the signal receive operation.
 The watch is in an area with poor reception conditions.
 Keep the watch in an area where reception conditions are good while the signal receive operation is performed.
-E-21 You are in an area where signal reception is not possible for some reason.
-See "Approximate Reception Ranges".
-E-20 The calibration signal is not being transmitted for some reason.
-Check the website of the organization that maintains the time calibration signal in your area for information about its down times.
-Try again later. -
+E-21 You are in an area where signal reception is not possible for some reason. al See "Approximate Reception Ranges".
+The calibration signal is not being transmitted for some reason. bration signal is not ansmitted for some Check the website of the organization that maintains the time calibration signal in your area for information about its down times.
+Try again later: